RoobeshRaoED/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 Thus the implementation of the program for SCAN disc scheduling has been successfully executed.

 ## DISK SCHEDULING LOOK

 ## AIM:

-To write a program for the first come first serve method of disc scheduling.
+To write a program for the look method of disc scheduling.

 ## PROGRAM: